57blocks/website-article/articles/How to Migrate an Ethereum Protocol to Solana Frontend (Part 1)/README.md

 ## Article Overview

-As the Solana ecosystem matures, more Ethereum (EVM) protocol teams are exploring migration to Solana to achieve higher throughput, lower transaction costs, and improved user experience.
-Through leading and executing multiple real-world Ethereum-to-Solana migrations, we've accumulated hands-on experience across smart contract architecture, data models, transaction design, and full-stack coordination.
+As the Solana ecosystem matures, more and more product owners are considering migrating their Ethereum (EVM) projects to Solana to gain higher performance, lower transaction costs, and a better user experience.
+Our company has extensive hands-on experience in this area, having led the migration and refactoring of multiple Ethereum protocols to Solana across various industries.
+We understand the complexity of migration across contract architecture, data models, transaction logic, and front-backend coordination, and we've developed a systematic methodology and set of best practices to address these areas.

-This article is part of a broader series on migrating Ethereum protocols to Solana, where we break the process down into three core layers: smart contracts, backend services, and frontend interactions.
-If you're new to the series, we recommend starting with "[How to Migrate an Ethereum Protocol to Solana — Preamble](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-preamble?tab=engineering)," which introduces the fundamental architectural differences between the two ecosystems.
+To help developers systematically master the methods and practices for migrating from Ethereum to Solana, we're launching a series of articles focused on three core layers—the smart contract layer, backend services, and frontend interactions.
+In this series, we'll share lessons we learned from real projects, including key caveats, best practices, and typical issues encountered during migration.
+Additionally, we'll share case studies that demonstrate an end-to-end migration approach and implementation path along with sample code to help you get started.

+Through this series, we hope to help developers not only complete the migration, but also fully tap into Solana's high-performance potential and unique mechanisms to redesign protocols natively for Solana.

 #### Article Navigation

 - [How to Migrate an Ethereum Protocol to Solana — Preamble](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-preamble?tab=engineering): A systematic introduction to the fundamental differences between Ethereum and Solana in account models, execution mechanisms, and fee systems.
 - [How to Migrate an Ethereum Protocol to Solana — Contracts (Part 1)](https://57blocks.com/blog/how-to-migrate-an-ethereum-protocol-to-solana-contracts-part-1?tab=engineering): A focus on the core mindset shift and best practices for contract development from Ethereum to Solana.
-- How to Migrate an Ethereum Protocol to Solana — Frontend(Part 1): Frontend Architecture Design and Practical Implementation for High-Performance Data Access and Transaction Optimisation.
+- [How to Migrate an Ethereum Protocol to Solana — Frontend(Part 1)](https://57blocks.com/blog/
+how-to-migrate-an-ethereum-protocol-to-solana—frontend-part-1?tab=engineering): Frontend Architecture Design and Practical Implementation for High-Performance Data Access and Transaction Optimisation.

 ---